vellamike/kaggle/README.md

 *  [Splitphase power](http://en.wikipedia.org/wiki/Split-phase_electric_power) is used, so appliances are on a multiwire branch circuit.
 Some will get phase 1, some phase 2, some (big appliances) both.
 Unless the devices move, this should be reflected in the power usage on each phase.

 * Example iPython session.
-Shows what's going on for high frequency, and phase 1 of the power line between 13:00 and 13:30:
+Shows what's going on for high frequency, and phase 1 of the power line between 13:00 and 13:30 (NB houses are in California: GMT -8):

 ```